Comparisons10 min read

 What About Revolut, N26, or Local Banks?

 Revolut and N26 are popular alternatives, especially in Europe.
 They offer competitive rates and multi-currency features similar to Wise.
 The main reason we don't recommend them as primaries for Americans: their US products are more limited than their European ones, and customer support experiences have been more mixed.
-Wise has a cleaner track record for US customers specifically.
+Wise has a cleaner track record for US customers specifically — we break the two down in Wise vs. Revolut for expats.

 Local bank accounts in your country of residence are worth getting once you're settled — they make paying bills and handling local bureaucracy much easier.
 But they're a supplement to the above stack, not a replacement.
-Getting a local bank account in a foreign country is its own adventure (sometimes requiring a visa, tax ID, or proof of residence) — we cover that separately.
+Getting a local bank account in a foreign country is its own adventure (sometimes requiring a visa, tax ID, or proof of residence) — we walk through it in how to open a bank account abroad.

 Verdict: Which Account Should You Open First?